 For some people, their emotional support animal is the one thing keeping them stable in spite of suffering from severe mental illness.

-Emotional support animals should not be confused with psychiatric service dogs.
-The latter referring to dogs that require special training to perform specific tasks that help a person mitigate the effects of a mental illness--like turning on the lights for a person with Post-Traumatic Stress Disorder (PTSD).
+Emotional support animals should not be confused with psychiatric service animals.
+The latter referring to animals that require special training to perform specific tasks that help a person mitigate the effects of a mental illness--like turning on the lights for a person with Post-Traumatic Stress Disorder (PTSD).

 “For some people, their emotional support animal is the one thing keeping them stable in spite of suffering from severe mental illness,” argues Halyard.

-The two federal laws that regulate emotional support animals are the Air Carrier Access Act of 1986 (ACAA) and the Fair Housing Amendments Act of 1988 (FHAA).
-The ACAA and regulate emotional support animals on commercial aircraft and the FHAA regulate emotional support animals in housing.
+The three federal laws that regulate emotional support animals are the Air Carrier Access Act of 1986 (ACAA), the Fair Housing Amendments Act of 1988 (FHAA), and the Americans with Disabilities Act of 1990 (ADA).
+The ACAA and the FHAA regulate emotional support animals on commercial aircraft and in housing, while the ADA regulates the use of emotional support animals in public places.
 “Emotional support animal” is legal terminology and defines rights to owners by the ACAA and FHAA.
-HUD’s recent notification means that public universities must allow emotional support animals and comply with the Fair Housing Act.
+Although the ADA rule change reduced protections for public places, protections for housing and air travel remain strong.

-For those off-campus and non-students, landlords are required to provide reasonable accommodations to allow disabled tenants to have an emotional support animal even when there’s a “no pet” policy if they have the proper documentation.
+Landlords are required to provide reasonable accommodations to allow disabled tenants to have an emotional support animal even when there’s a “no pet” policy if they have the proper documentation.
 Landlords must waive security deposits for pets, but the owner can be charged for any damage caused by the emotional support animal.
-Airlines are used to people bringing their emotional support animals on board and have policies in place.
-Most airlines don’t charge an extra fee for emotional support animals but they do require the proper documentation and advanced notice 48 prior to the flight.
+Airlines are used to people brining their emotional support animals and have policies in place.
+Most airlines don’t charge an extra fee for emotional support animals, but they do require the proper documentation.

 In order to have your pet become an emotional support animal, you need to get a letter from your physician or licensed mental health professional recommending the emotional support animal to help with your disability, and the pet has to be able to live peacefully with people without being a danger or nuisance.